Rhode Island Financial Distress Profile

 Which Rhode Island counties have the highest financial distress?

-Providence County is the most distressed county in Rhode Island with a County Distress Index score of 59.9 (Elevated), ranking #961 nationally out of 3,144 counties.
-Kent County (46.0), Newport County (35.5), Washington County (31.6) round out the top distressed counties.
-Bristol County is the least distressed at 29.9 (Healthy).
+Providence County is the most distressed county in Rhode Island with a County Distress Index score of 58.7 (Second-most distressed fifth), ranking #1100 nationally out of 3,144 counties.
+Kent County (38.0), Newport County (28.8), Washington County (22.0) round out the top distressed counties.
+Bristol County is the least distressed at 20.9 (Least distressed fifth).
 See all 5 counties at /counties/rhode-island/.

-How long does foreclosure take in Rhode Island?
+How long can foreclosure take in Rhode Island?

 Rhode Island uses non-judicial foreclosure, which allows lenders to foreclose without court proceedings.
 Timeline varies by county and complexity.
 Homeowners have a right to cure: Before the foreclosure sale is completed.
 Rhode Island does not have a specific ….
 The homestead exemption is $500,000.
 Full details at /help/foreclosure/rhode-island/.

-Rhode Island scores 50 on the State Distress Index (Normal), ranking #26 of 51 jurisdictions.
+Rhode Island scores 52.3 on the State Distress Index (Middle fifth), ranking #25 of 51 jurisdictions.
 2 of 5 key metrics exceed national averages.
-The primary driver is Labor Market.
-1 of 5 counties score Elevated or worse on the County Distress Index.
-The safety net ranks #30 (Weak).
+The highest SDI domain is Labor.
+County Distress Index details are listed separately by county.
+The safety net ranks #28 (Weak).